Native American Indian Spa Treatments

 Another study done on “burned-out” UCLA college students found that one week of group drumming dramatically reduced stress levels and improved mood states

-For centuries, drumming has been valued as a tool for personal and community well-being.
-Shaman, healers in many cultures, rode the rhythms of their drums to the invisible worlds to bring back antidotes and totems for healing.
 The doctor and drummer were one and the same.
-Modern-day shamans called music therapists continue to lead their patients on vision quests of musical expression to their own inner healing resources.
-Used in this way, drumming is not so much a cure as it is a preventative measure, a vehicle of life-enhancement, spirituality, and empowerment.
+Modern-day shamans called music therapists continue leading their patients on vision quests of musical expression to their inner healing resources.
+Used in this way, drumming is not so much a cure as it is a preventative measure, a vehicle of life enhancement, spirituality, and empowerment.

-Making music is becoming an integral part of the wellness movement, not as entertainment, but as a tool for healing, self-expression, and connection.
+Making music is becoming an integral part of the wellness movement, not as entertainment but as a tool for healing, self-expression, and connection.
 Today, drum circles can be found in community centers, music stores, churches, festivals, and local parks and spas.

 Therapeutic Touch & Energy Work

-Touch and Energy workNative-American medicine includes many approaches with similarities to today’s alternative bodywork or energy-related techniques, including massage, therapeutic touch, and acupressure-like stimulation of body points.
+Native-American medicine includes many approaches similar to today’s alternative bodywork or energy-related techniques, including massage, therapeutic touch, and acupressure-like stimulation of body points.

-All peoples have methods for hands-on therapy, what we now call bodywork.
-The Cherokee people were well versed in body therapies and energy healing.
-They developed a comprehensive, sophisticated bodywork system that encompassed a form of osteopathic massage and manipulation, breath, and energy work.
+They developed a comprehensive, sophisticated bodywork system encompassing osteopathic massage and manipulation, breath, and energy work.
 Central to this technique is the alternation of deep pressure and gentle rocking release.
 The breath was also used to reanimate the body and “draw spirit” into affected tissues.
-They also used crystal scanning and healing as well as the channeling of spirits and energy medicine.
+They also used crystal scanning, healing, and spirits and energy medicine channeling.

-The Cherokee was also familiar with acupuncture meridians and used acupuncture, with needles made of thorns or porcupine quills, in healing.
+The Cherokee were also familiar with acupuncture meridians and used acupuncture, with needles made of thorns or porcupine quills, in healing.
 A nineteenth-century monograph, the Swimmer manuscript in the Smithsonian Institute, speaks to the use of acupuncture by the “primitive savages when every civilized person would know that the proper treatment is bleeding with leeches.”

 In his book on Native American medicine, Ken Cohen, who worked with a Cherokee mentor, noted, “Massage, healing touch, and noncontact healing are practiced by Native healers throughout North and South America.
-Often the hands are used to sweep away or remove spiritual intrusions or to brush in healing powers.
-Cherokees warm their hands over coals and circle their palms either on or above an affected area.
-Some healers hold their hands to the front and back of an affected area, creating what they now call ‘electrodes within the body.’
-The healer imagines that electricity is moving from one hand to the other.
-Sometimes the muscles are rubbed in a manner similar to Western massage.
-To increase the healing effect, the medicine person massages specific therapeutic points.”
+Often, the hands are used to sweep away or remove spiritual intrusions or to brush in healing powers.
+Cherokees warm their hands over coals and circle their palms on or above an affected area.

 Hopi Ear Candles

 Hopi ear candles are named after the Native American tribe who first introduced this gentle therapy to the West.
-The Hopi nation is renowned for its extensive knowledge of healing and their spiritual lifestyle.
+The Hopi nation is renowned for its extensive knowledge of healing and its spiritual lifestyle.
 The translation of the word Hopi means “peaceful ones”.

 The Treatment

-The burning action infuses the herbs and essential oils into a vapor, which is drawn into the auditory canal.
-This performs a massaging function as well as softening any impurities.
-Many clients report a state of complete mental, physical and emotional relaxation, sometimes even falling asleep.
-Many often comment on feeling a soothing, liberating, light sensation in the ear and head areas.Hopi Ear Candles
+The burning action infuses the herbs and essential oils into a vapor drawn into the auditory canal.
+This performs a massaging function and softens any impurities.
+Many clients report a state of complete mental, physical, and emotional relaxation, sometimes even falling asleep.
+Many often comment on feeling a soothing, liberating, light sensation in the ear and head areas.

 It also stimulates energy points and reflex zones.
-The high energy light from the flame penetrates through the candle tunnel, transporting a vital spectral frequency inward to important energy centers.
+The high-energy light from the flame penetrates through the candle tunnel, transporting a vital spectral frequency inward to important energy centers.
 The cleansing fire carries negative vibrations away from the metabolic energy fields and harmonizes the energy status.
-As well as offering real and marked benefits in a non-invasive manner for many ear, nose and throat problems, an ear candle treatment is a deeply relaxing, calming and soothing experience.

-After the candle has been extinguished an auricular massage is applied with a blend of oils.
-To stiffen the flax, they are impregnated with extract of honey and herb oils (in particular chamomile, sage, and St Johns wort), the healing properties that have been known to the Hopi tribe for hundreds of years…
+After the candle has been extinguished, an auricular massage is applied with a blend of oils.
+To stiffen the flax, they are impregnated with extract of honey and herb oils (in particular chamomile, sage, and St. Johns wort), the healing properties that have been known to the Hopi tribe for hundreds of years…

 Benefits of Hopi Ear Candles

-• Provides a deep and lasting sense of mental, physical and emotional relaxation
+- Provides a deep and lasting sense of mental, physical, and emotional relaxation

-Native American Inspired Spa Treatments:
+Native American-Inspired Spa Treatments:

 JW Marriott Starr Pass Resort & Spa

-3800 W.Starr Pass Blvd.
+3800 W. Starr Pass Blvd.

 Tucson, AZ 85745